twbs/bootstrap/site/content/docs/5.1/components/modal.md

 #### getOrCreateInstance

-*Static* method which allows you to get the modal instance associated with a DOM element, or create a new one in case it wasn't initialised
+*Static* method which allows you to get the modal instance associated with a DOM element, or create a new one in case it wasn't initialized

 ```js
 var myModalEl = document.querySelector('#myModal')